srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     You will use the folder path listed within the Terminal command prompt to locate your project folder.

-1. In the Open Folder dialog, navigate to the directory path displayed within the Terminal command prompt, click **vibrationdevice**, and then click **Select Folder**.
+1. In the Open Folder dialog, navigate to the directory path displayed within the Terminal command prompt, click **sensor-v-3000**, and then click **Select Folder**.

     If you are prompted to load required assetts, click **Yes**.